grantwinney/GhostSharp/README.md

 I like Ghost, C# and [experimenting with APIs](https://grantwinney.com/tag/api/), so this seemed like the perfect intellectual pursuit right now.
 I don't even have a use for it yet, but if you find one please [let me know](https://twitter.com/GrantWinney)!
 Check out the [official Ghost API docs](https://api.ghost.org/docs) and read about [my own experience using them](https://grantwinney.com/what-is-the-ghost-api/).

+I [tagged the wrapper](https://github.com/grantwinney/GhostSharp/tree/v1.0) as I wrote it to work with v1.0 of the API.

 ## Usage

 ### Accessing the Public API